How To Leave Your Job On Good Terms

 A resignation letter is a formality and is a simple step.
 All that is needed is a brief letter stating your intention to leave your position.
-You should also include the amount of notice you are giving and the date your employment will end.
+You should also include the amount of notice you give and the date your employment ends.
 A two-week notice period is customary and always appropriate.
 However, many people might stay for one or two weeks to train their replacement.

-You should be grateful for whatever opportunities your employer has given you in your letter, and show your appreciation.
+You should be grateful for whatever opportunities your employer has given you in your letter and show your appreciation.
 Importantly, don’t use your resignation letter as the first time you announce your leaving.
 The letter is strictly documentation, and you should still speak to your boss beforehand to leave your job on good terms.

 2. Meeting With Your Boss

-The conversation you have with your boss should reflect what was said in your letter.
-There is no requirement to explain why you are leaving, where you are going, or the remuneration you are going to receive.
-However, you should aim to thank your boss, and if you can’t then talk about something positive such as something you have learned or enjoyed.
+Your conversation with your boss should reflect what was said in your letter.
+There is no requirement to explain why you are leaving, where you are going, or the remuneration you will receive.
+However, you should aim to thank your boss, and if you can’t, talk about something positive such as something you have learned or enjoyed.

-If your boss does react poorly to your decision to leave, then the best thing to do is to stay calm and offer to leave sooner rather than later if your staying will disrupt the office.
+If your boss reacts poorly to your decision to leave, then the best thing to do is to stay calm and offer to leave sooner rather than later if your stay disrupts the office.

 3. Tell Your Colleagues

-Once you have spoken to your boss, you are then free to tell your coworkers about your departure.
-You might decide with your manager how you will communicate the news, but this will probably be fitting with your office culture.
-Again, you don’t necessarily need to tell people why you are leaving, or where you are going unless you want to.
+Once you have spoken to your boss, you are free to tell your coworkers about your departure.
+You might decide how to communicate the news with your manager, but this will probably fit your office culture.
+Again, you don’t necessarily need to tell people why you are leaving or where you are going unless you want to.

 4. Work Through Your Notice

 It might feel awkward and hard to keep working when everyone knows your leaving soon.
-Even if you have finished your regular tasks, you still have more to do such as communicating the knowledge you have on your role to someone.
+Even if you have finished your regular tasks, you still have more to do, such as communicating your knowledge of your role to someone.
 You can set up meetings with people to teach them about your job, write up status reports of ongoing projects, and try to guide the next person.

 5. Participate In An Exit Interview

-You might be asked to do an exit interview with your boss or with HR.
-If you want to leave your job on good terms, remember if you make negative comments about Managers then it will likely get back to them, which could risk your relationship with them.
-So try not to burn any bridges in this interview, even if you think it is confidential.
+You might be asked to do an exit interview with your boss or HR.
+If you want to leave your job on good terms, remember if you make negative comments about Managers, it will likely get back to them, which could risk your relationship with them.
+So try not to burn bridges in this interview, even if you think it is confidential.

-Some things will however need to be said, for the sake of documentation and your colleagues.
-If you think you can voice your experience in a calm professional manner, without upsetting or burning bridges with people, then do so if you see fit.
+Some things will, however, need to be said for the sake of documentation and your colleagues.
+If you think you can voice your experience calmly and professionally without upsetting or burning bridges with people, do so if you see fit.